Tanis33/LGWI-Water-Monitor/README.md

 * Everything contained in `/old` is (mostly) outdated, and only exists for archival purposes.
 This includes our React Native client – which I (Jacob) am officially retiring.
 Here are some reasons why:
   - It's dependency hell.
 Getting a development environment set up is an absolute nightmare, requiring you to install old/outdated versions of packages just to get the app to run
   - There were a lot of iOS- or Android-specific bugs
+  - React Native, like most frameworks, is constantly changing.
+I'd rather future students not have to deal with whichever direction the framework goes
+  - React Native's performance isn't the best.
+This currently isn't too big of an issue, but if we want to do onboard image-to-text processing, this will matter
-* In its place, I'll be making an offline PWA in Vanilla JS/html.
+* In its place, I'll be making an offline PWA.
 Here are some reasons why I chose to do that:
   - It is less platform-specific; elements will behave almost identically across iOS/Android
   - Testing is easier – no special tools are required.
 Just load it up in a browser window, and adjust the screen size as needed
   - Development is much simpler and beginner-friendly – easier for incoming seniors to pick up; less technical debt
   - There are almost no dependencies.
 You'll only have to worry about Firebase, and that's it
   - The app doesn't need anything beyond the capabilities of a PWA.
 This app, to paraphrase, is basically a glorified Excel spreadsheet
   - PWAs don't require verification from Google Play or the App Store
+## Todo